British vs. American English: -Ise or -Ize?

 Exceptions to the Dialect Rule

-Some words are always spelled with one suffix, regardless of which dialect is being used.
-This can be because the actual suffix is a compound or part of a longer word or because the word itself is not a verb.
-Some examples include:
+Some words are always spelled with one ending, regardless of which dialect is being used.
+This can be because the term in question is part of a longer word or because the root of the word decides its spelling.
+Here are some examples of “-ise“ and “-ize“ endings that do not change based on the dialect:

-• “Prize,” a noun referring to a reward in a competition (not to be confused with the verb “to prize/prise open”)
+• “Prize,” which is a noun referring to a reward in a competition (not to be confused with the verb “to prize/prise open”)

 You will need to keep an eye out for these and similar words in your client’s writing and be careful not to alter them.
-Changing “compromise” to “compromize,” for example, would be incorrect, even in American English.
+Changing “compromise” to “compromize,” for example, would be incorrect in any English dialect!

 Tips for Proofreading Word Endings